z03h/zNeitiz-Client/README.md

         import requests
         r = requests.post(url=url, headers=headers, json=json_body)

+    # can use an async context manager with Route to handle the request manually
     async with NeitizClient() as znclient:
-        # use an async context manager with Route to handle the request manually
         async with znclient.sand(image_url) as response:
             headers = response.headers
             if response.ok: